 - Green beans: beans, butter, brown sugar, garlic salt, and soy sauce cooked together in a slow cooker for a twist on your family’s traditional green bean recipe your guests will love.

 - Cheesy creamed corn: corn, cream cheese, butter, milk, sugar, and cheddar cheese added to your instant pot or slow cooker and forgotten about is the best kind of cheesy creamed corn.

 - Cherry trifle: simmer cherries in brandy and then layer the cherries, ladyfingers, toasted almond slices, grated dark chocolate, and whipped cream in a large, clear glass bowl.
 Refrigerate until you’re ready to serve!

 - Chocolate caramel tart: chocolate cookie crust filled with homemade caramel (just sugar, corn syrup, cream, and butter) and topped with drizzled chocolate and chunks of sea salt.
 The best part?
 No baking involved!
 Make the caramel on the stove, refrigerate the tart, and then top with the chocolate and salt just before serving.

 Knowing how many drinks you’ll need is a bit more complicated than figuring out the food, depending on what you’re serving.
-Check out this guide that talks about how many of what kind of drink to serve, and then come back here for fun alcoholic and non-alcoholic cocktails that will dress up your bar.
 Don’t be afraid to nix a full bar idea in favor of one or two signature cocktails (along with plenty of non-liquor options).